Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 Repeat for four weeks.

-During this period, expect requests for access to everything: financial systems, CRM data, client files, employee records, and technology infrastructure.
+During this period, expect requests for access to everything: financial systems, CRM data, client files, employee records, technology infrastructure.
 Some of this was covered in due diligence; much of it wasn't.
 Due diligence examines whether to buy.
 Integration examines how to operate.

 What actually slows things down: Missing documentation, unclear processes, tribal knowledge that exists only in specific employees' heads.
 Integration specialists note that firms documenting operations before close integrate significantly faster.